michangelo/py4e/Notes/Lesson1_Why_Program/lesson1_notes.md

 ## Key Terms and Vocabulary.

-Python: general-purpose programming language that is used for a wide variety of tasks, including data analysis, web dev, and machine learning.
+**Python**: general-purpose programming language that is used for a wide variety of tasks, including data analysis, web dev, and machine learning.

 **Programming language**: set of instructions that tells a computer what to do.